-In the last 15 years, I’ve worked in a variety of data-oriented spaces including but not limited to building financial models, Lean, master data management, business analysis, dashboarding, reporting, data quality management, analytics, and data science.
+I’ve worked in a variety of data-oriented spaces including but not limited to building financial models, Lean projects, master data management, business analysis, dashboarding, reporting, data quality management, analytics, and data science.
 I really found my niche when I started working with Spotfire just as I was leaving Shell in 2013.
-I started blogging about Spotfire with Ruths.ai in 2016 and kept doing it after returning to SM Energy.
-Blogging and writing make me better at what I do.
-I’m also happy knowing I can help other people with things I struggled with.
+I did a brief stint with WPX Energy before SM Energy spirited me away thanks to the power of LinkedIn.